RHOP Recap: A Happy Medium

 At least she showed up though, unlike Robyn.
 C’mon girl, I’m really trying to like you here, but that deserves a serious amount of shade.

 Later, we swing back to the whole women’s empowerment thing again as Robyn discusses her latest project.
-Look, I’m sure she’s doing great things for women in need, but you really can’t say that you’re for female empowerment if you talk shit on your own female friends.
+Look, I’m sure she’s doing great things for women in need, but you really can’t say that you’re for female empowerment if you talk trash on your own female friends.
 Like, how is the irony lost on you?

 Anyway, while Robyn and Juan’s relationship seems to have improved, Gizelle’s relationship with Sherman isn’t in the best shape.
 At her hair/therapy appointment, Gizelle is clearly in an emotional state.
 She seems to be hoping Sherman will eventually move in with her and her family as she discusses buying her mom a house.
 Woah, slow your roll, Gizelle.
 Don’t base major life decisions around boyfriends; that’s true female empowerment.